stephenverderame/cpp_book/src/concurrency/locks.md

 ### Deadlock

 I mentioned deadlock before, it's basically where no progress is made because one thread is waiting for another, but that thread is waiting for the first thread.
+More formally, deadlock occurs when all of the following conditions are met:
+* Bounded Resources - we have a limited number of resources that many threads may try to access.
+* No preemptions - a thread must wait for another thread to finish before taking the resource.
+Basically, threads are not stopped or interrupted during the time that is has the resource.
+* Hold and Wait - a thread holding a resource waits for another resource.
+* Circular Waiting - there exists a cycle in a resource acquisition graph.
+For example, thread `A` waits for `B`, who waits for `C`, who waits for `A`.

+Typically Bounded Resources and No Preemptions are not conditions we can do much about, so most strategies at avoiding deadlock aim to prevent Hold and Wait and Circular Waiting from occuring at the same time.

-Here are some guidelines to avoid it
+Here are some guidelines to avoid deadlock:
-* Use `std::lock()` or `std::scoped_lock<>` to acquire multiple locks together
+* Use `std::lock()` or `std::scoped_lock<>` if you need to acquire multiple locks together
 * Avoid nested locks
 * Avoid calling user supplied code when holding a lock.
 This could possible lead to nested locks, since we don't know what that code does
 * Always acquire and release locks in the same order
 * Use a lock Hierarchy

     A Hierarchical lock is one which enforces an ordering.
 You can only lock locks going up (or down) the hierarchy.
     You can google for a simple implementation of one.

 Deadlock and proper locking granularity are very simple concepts to describe, but takes practice in order to identify and write code that considers both issues.